 - Sign-in and Authentication.
 When you sign in to your account, we store a unique ID number, and the time you signed in, in an encrypted cookie on your device.
 This cookie allows you to move from page to page at the site without having to sign in again on each page.

 Do we disclose any information to outside parties?

 Your IP address is not considered personally identifiable information as it would require a court order to determine your identity from your IP address.
-Therefore your IP address maybe disclosed to 3rd party partners or to the public in general at the discretion of the administration of this website.
+Therefore your IP address may be disclosed to 3rd party partners or the public in general at the discretion of the administration of this website.